yunojuno/django-frozen-field/README.md

 * Transparent to the client - it looks like the original object
 * The frozen object cannot be edited
 * The frozen object cannot be saved
+* Works even if original model is updated or deleted

 ## Usage